 In 2010, Alim recorded Beethoven’s Piano Concerto No. 1 with the Symphony Orchestra “New Russia” under the baton of Evgeny Bushkov.

-His performances have taken place in prestigious halls such as the Great Hall of Moscow Conservatoire, Tchaikovsky Concert Hall, the St. Petersburg Philarmonia of Shostakovich, the Steinway Hall, Wigmore Hall, Purcell Room, Royal Festival Hall.
+His performances have taken place in prestigious halls such as the Great Hall of Moscow Conservatoire, Tchaikovsky Concert Hall, the St. Petersburg Philharmonia of Shostakovich, the Steinway Hall, Wigmore Hall, Purcell Room and Royal Festival Hall.

 Since September 2016, Alim is studying with Tessa Nicholson at the Royal Academy of Music in London on a full scholarship.